-Superintendent's District Update - February 2018
+Superintendent's District Update - May 2018

-Falls City Public Schools Superintendent’s District Update – February 13, 2018
+Falls City Public Schools Superintendent’s District Update –

-The Falls City Public Schools held its regular monthly meeting on Monday, February 12th, 2018.
+The Falls City Public Schools held its regular monthly meeting on Monday, May 14, 2018.
 Here are the highlights of the meeting.

 The District 56 Board of Education acted on several items before concluding the regular meeting.

-4) Approved the Certified Faculty Master Contract for 2018-2019.
+4) Approved the Student Handbooks for 2018-2019.

-The next regular monthly Board of Education meeting is scheduled for March 12, 2018, at 7:00 P.M. in the Central Office in Falls City Middle School.
+The next regular monthly Board of Education meeting is scheduled for June 11, 2018, at 7:00 P.M. in the Central Office in Falls City Middle School.
 Regular and special meeting agendas are kept in the Office of the Superintendent, Tim Heckenlively.